 Employers are responsible for withholding social security tax from employees’ monthly pay, ranging between 13% and 15%.
 The employee always contributes 4%, and the employer contributes 9 to 11%.
 The social security tax covers all health and retirement funding.

-Venezuela Payroll Options
+Venezuela Payroll Options for Companies

 When you set up payroll, you have a few options for management.
 It would be best if you looked at your resources to decide which method works well for you.
 Options include: